-- 1. Click Deployment Configuration > Certificates > Add New. - 2.
+- 1. On the RSA Operations Console, click Deployment Configuration > Certificates > Identity Source Certificates > Add New. - 2.
 Enter a name for the new SSL certificate. - 3.
 Navigate to the directory where the SSL certificate is located. - 4.
 Click Save.

 Specifying SSL-LDAP for Your Identity Source